HolgerPeters/blog/haskell_by_types.rst

 Infix Parsing
 -------------

-If you are interested in infix parsing: it is way more complicated, because the language complexity is much higher.
-I.e. in infix parsing when the parser arrives at a number, it cannot easily know whether this number can stand alone, or whether it belongs to  a binary operation with the operator to the right (in ``3 * 4 + 5`` the parser would have to find out that 3 is part of a multiplication expression, and then find out that the multiplication is part of an addition expression later on).
+If you are interested in infix parsing: it is algorithmically more complex.
+I.e. in infix parsing when the parser arrives at a number, it cannot easily know whether this number can stand alone, or whether it belongs to a binary operation with the operator to the right (in ``3
+* 4 + 5`` the parser would have to find out that 3 is part
+of a multiplication expression, and then find out that the multiplication is part of an addition expression later on).

 Luckily the megaparsec library has utilities to make parsing infix notation easier.
 I included a snippet for